Town Office

 FAQ’s

-Who is responsible for cleaning snow and ice from Hanna sidewalks?
+Who is responsible for cleaning ice and snow from sidewalks?

 Under Bylaw 947-2009, the owner or occupant of any property adjacent to a sidewalk is deemed responsible for the removal of ice and snow from that portion of the sidewalk within 24 hours after the ice or snow has been deposited.